benlau/underline/README.md

 void _::set(QVariantMap &object, const QString &path, const QVariant &value)
 ```

 Set the property from the source object at the given path.
-If the path does not exist, it will do nothinbg.
+If the path does not exist, it does nothinbg.

 Arguments